alexanderholyk/toxic_comment_moderation/README.md

 - Log all relevant information for each training run: code version (Git commit), hyperparameters, performance metrics (e.g., accuracy, F1-score), and data versions.

+This was integrated into train.py as well.
+See hyperparameters (vectorizer.*, classifier.*, random_state, test_size), code version (git_sha), and data version (data.sha256 and data.train_csv) at https://wandb.ai/alexholyk-personal/toxic-moderation/runs/5g8zzk6f/overview under Config.

 #### 1.3.
 Model Versioning & Registry:

 - Save your trained models as artifacts within your experiment tracking tool.

 - Use the Model Registry feature to version your models.
 Promote your best-performing model to a "Staging" or "Production" stage.

+See the models at https://wandb.ai/alexholyk-personal/toxic-moderation/artifacts/.

 ### Phase 2: Backend API and Database Integration